django-oscar/django-oscar/docs/source/recipes/how_to_override_a_core_class.rst

 and makes it easy to customise virtually any functionality from the core.
 For this to work, you must ensure that:

-1. You have a local version of the app, rather than using oscar's directly
+1. You have a local version of the app, rather than using Oscar's directly
-2. Your local class has the same module path relative to the app as the oscar class being overridden
+2. Your local class has the same module path relative to the app as the Oscar class being overridden